Various analysis and design features, including design pattern, Transitor and visual diff.

 Transfer diagrams and model elements in between referenced projects through refactoring.

 Clone reference project's model element to current project.

 Modeling is not just diagramming.
 It involves model evolving, refinement and traceability.
 Model baggage is a Visual Paradigm's unique feature for automating model refinement and reusability, making the model transformation process automated, reliable and traceable among models.

 Produce a target model from the baseline and start editing.
 For instance, you may create a Physical ER model from Conceptual/Logical model, or to create a To-be business process model from the As-is model.
 Traceability is maintained in background, which enables you to navigate through the models smoothly.

 Create the right type of shapes quickly through the use of the shape legend.
-It's just a drag to create a shape from shape legend and you're done.
+It's just a drag-and-drop to create a shape from shape legend and you're done.
 It also ensures the correctness of your work since it only displays the element type available under the selected viewpoint for the diagram.

 Save time from unnecessary re-work, meanwhile improving the efficiency of progress, through re-using the same elements across architecture models.
 As part of the shape legend, the model extractor will analyse your project and lists out the existing elements that can be re-used in current design.
 Choose, confirm, and that's it!
 No more re-work.

 Multilingual development team is very common nowadays, and you may need to have your software design translated into multiple languages.
 Visual Paradigm lets you define multiple naming sets for model elements.
 There is no need to manage multiple copies of the same design in different projects and it is just a click to switch between languages.

 Define stereotypes visually with UML profile.
 You can specify tagged values and relate stereotypes with generalization and composition.